Your guide to learning to drive in Harrow

 Won’t cost the earth!

-Go to an objective review site like Driving School Reviews or Trustpilot to see what others have said about the driving school you’re considering.
+Go to an objective review site to see what others have said about the driving school you’re considering.
 Don’t just rely on the school’s website for reviews as most driving schools in Harrow only select their best reviews to show.

 Make sure to look through the driving school’s terms and conditions so you’re not caught out by any hidden policies you weren’t aware of.
 For example, some schools in Harrow won’t refund unused hours if you block book lessons and don’t finish them.